imtimwong/100-days-of-code/log.md

 ### Day 3: Oct 12, 2019
 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: Started 100daysofcode progress logging.
-Drew a program design architechture for the twitter sentiment analysis project.
+Drew a program design architecture for the twitter sentiment analysis project.
 Fixed some typo and formatting on the readme documentation.

 **Thoughts:**